adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ---

-you can put more votes on things you care more about
+## more votes on things you care more about

 ![](/drawing-4-resource-voting.png)